jhandsel/Unix-Tools/pkgsrc.md

 Change 39 to whatever version of python you want.
 When you build python modules (eg pip), `bmake` will build for the desired version of python.

+### py-readline
+If you want to be able to navigate the python CLI with the arrow keys, be sure to install py-readline.

 ### Build a package for a different version of python
 It is possible to temporarily set the python version when building a package.
 First clean out any previous builds of package and its dependencies: